resuite/retend/README.md

 # unfinished

-A lightweight library for converting JSX expressions into DOM elements (and it has a router too!)
+`unfinished` is a lightweight library for converting JSX expressions into DOM elements (and it has a router too!).
+The name is tongue-in-cheek.

 [![downloads (@adbl/unfinished)](https://img.shields.io/npm/dm/@adbl/unfinished?label=downloads)](https://www.npmjs.com/package/@adbl/unfinished)